MoneyPush/AlgorithmicTradingAPINodeJS/README.md

 # AlgorithmicTradingAPINodeJS

-BigDataTrade Financial market stream API in NodeJS enables to access to real-time financial quotes.
+moneypush Financial market stream API in NodeJS enables to access to real-time financial quotes.
 This repository shows how to get the data with a NodeJS Client.

 ## Install Instructions